GauravWaghmare23/New-web-3-app/README.md

 ---

 **⚠️ Disclaimer**: This is a testnet application for educational purposes only.
 Do not use real money or mainnet tokens.
-Always DYOR (Do Your Own Research) before making any financial decisions.
+Always DYOR (Do Your Own Research) before making any financial decisions.# New-web-3-app